I’ve excited news to share with you all.

 There are many options in the market.
 Initially, I would get it done in JS, but I realized it would cost me more.
-Since I don’t know how market will interact, I thought to keep it simple with low investment, and you can guess the cost-effective solution – Its WordPress!
+Since I don’t know how a market will interact, I thought to keep it simple with low investment, and you can guess the cost-effective solution – Its WordPress!

 WordPress is powerful CMS which is not just useful for blogging but complex application too.
 I got my regular developer, and he took ~ 3-4 weeks to complete it.

 - Google Cloud Platform – hosting VM

 - Thrive Leads – for the opt-in forms